mdn/yari/docs/npm-packaging.md

 Now, go to `~/content` and run:

     rm -fr node_modules
-    yarn add ~/yari/mdn-yari-x.y.z.tgz
+    npm run add ~/yari/mdn-yari-x.y.z.tgz
-    yarn start
+    npm run start
     open http://localhost:5042

 Make sure you actually test it out fully.
-For example, just because `yarn start` starts the server OK, doesn't mean it can do all things it needs to do.
+For example, just because `npm run start` starts the server OK, doesn't mean it can do all things it needs to do.
 The best place to start is to navigate into <http://localhost:5042> to an actual page which will need to built-on-the-fly.